h2oai/db-benchmark/README.md

-Repository for reproducible benchmarking of database-like operations.
+Repository for reproducible benchmarking of database-like operations in single-node environment.
+For benchmark report see [h2oai.github.io/db-benchmark](https://h2oai.github.io/db-benchmark).
 Benchmark is mainly focused on portability and reproducibility.
 This benchmark is meant to compare scalability both in data volume and data complexity.

 # Tasks